htthuyen/senior_design/README.md

 ### All grants: Displays all of the grants created by that donor/company to non-profits on their profile.
 ### main.dart: Houses all the routes for our webpages, allowing us to connect our webpages.
 ### auth.dart: Contains a majority of our back-end functions: such as validating user, user sign-up, retrieving events for users, etc...
 ### Company Profile: The profile page for Companies.
+It shows their name, contact info, company info field where they can add further description and add a link to their donor website.
+Companies are able to edit their profile here, go straight to donation history by clicking on the '$' and direct access to their grants by clicking on the paper icon.
 ### Company Profile Search: The company profile search page shows up when a user clicks "view profile" on a company profile in the search page.
 ### Connections: Represents our Recommended Connections page.
 This page takes the donations of interest data from our Donation of Interests Page completed by donors and companies when they sign up, and links them to nonprofits who have the needs of those interests.
 ### Contact us: The Contact Us Page is to provide our users with our company’s contact info.